SanjeevKumarPandey/ClientlessLoginWebApp/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+Deploy the package and use the channel and Pay-TV provider information to run a simple test.

 ### Break down into end to end tests